Judaism in Egypt

 After the Six-Day war in 1967 more confiscations took place.
 The result was the almost complete disappearance of the 3000-year-old Jewish community in Egypt.
 Most Egyptian Jews fled to Israel.

-In March of this year 2020, Alexandria Eliyahu Hanavi synagogue, the oldest synagogue in Egypt was reopened after undergoing preservation and renovation, which is more meaningful to the country’s Jewish community.
+In March 2020, the Alexandria Eliyahu Hanavi Synagogue reopened after preservation and renovation.
+It is the oldest synagogue in Egypt.
+This reopening is very meaningful to Egypt’s Jewish community.

-In Cairo, the 800 years old Ben Ezra Synagogue has been restored and serves as a tourist attraction for Jewish visitors from all over the world.
+In Cairo, the 800-year-old Ben Ezra Synagogue has been restored.
+It now serves as a tourist attraction for Jewish visitors worldwide.
 The only functioning synagogue in Cairo is Hashamain, which is maintained by the Israeli diplomatic staff.